tomheaton/mcjty-website/www/docs/mods/fancy-trinkets/trinkets.md

 ## Default trinkets

-There are lot of default trinkets already included with the mod.
+There are a lot of default trinkets already included with the mod.
 You can find all of them here (https://github.com/McJtyMods/FancyTrinkets/tree/1.19/src/generated/resources/data/fancytrinkets/fancytrinkets/trinkets).
 Here is a list:

 * `base_star`:  Crafting ingredient to make star trinkets